 1 F4 From Scope mode, display the Cursor Key functions.
-CURSOR MOVE TABLE CURSOR DISPLAYED B TOTAL OFF 2 F1 Press to highlight .
+CURSOR MOVE TABLE CURSOR DISPLAYED BY CURSOR DISPLAYED 2 F1 Press to highlight .
 Observe that two vertical cursors are displayed.
 Markers (-) identify the point where the cursors cross the waveform.
 3 F3 If necessary, choose the trace A or B. 4 F2 Highlight the left cursor.
-(5) Move the left cursor to the desired position on the waveform.